 - If the minor does not have a valid Driver's License, then both parents must be present, show ID and sign the application in front of an Acceptance Agent.

 Children under 16 years of age must be accompanied by their parents.
 Both parents' signatures are required on the application and both parents' driver's license will be used for identification purposes.
 If the child's last name is not the same as the parents, please inform a clerk.
 A certified copy of the marriage certificate or divorce papers may be required to show a link between both names for proof of citizenship.

 Passports are valid for 10 years from the date of issuance for individuals age 16 or older and 5 years for individuals ages 15 and younger.
 If you wish to renew your passport and it was issued less than 15 years ago you must complete a DS-82 Form.

 The above items must be submitted with your application and will be returned along with your passport.
 If you have any questions about meeting any of the above requirements, please call the Passport Division at (352)540-6768 located in the Clerk's Recording Office at 20 North Main Street, Room #362, Brooksville, FL 34601 for more information.
 Note: Because of the time involved in processing the application, we cannot accept applications after 4:30 pm.

-You will receive your passport in the mail directly from the Federal Passport Service within 4-6 weeks.
+Passport applications are mailed via USPS Priority Mail to the US Passport Agency the next business day after submittal to our office.
+You will receive your passport in the mail directly from the Federal Passport Service within 4-6 weeks from the date your application is received by the Passport Agency.
 If there is an issue after your application has been submitted, please contact the Miami Passport Agency as they make all final decisions regarding the passport applications and documentation.